Amber-Pittman/node-test1-guided/LectureNotes.md

         * What type of data are we testing?

-        * Are we testing a frontend React app with user interactons, keyboard events, etc?
+        * Are we testing a frontend React app with user interactions, keyboard events, etc?

         * Are we testing pure data that just comes from an API endpoint?